What is Considered Behaviour of Concern

 Property destruction is defined as the intentional act of damaging or destroying property, whether it belongs to oneself or others.
 This behaviour can manifest in various ways, such as punching walls, breaking windows, or throwing objects in moments of anger or frustration.

-People who engage in property destruction may do so to express their unmet needs or as an attempt to show control over their environment.
+People who engage in property destruction may do so to express unmet needs or to show control over their environment.

-Understanding the motivations behind property destruction is crucial for effective intervention.
-Often, this behaviour is linked to underlying challenges such as anxiety, depression, or conduct disorders, which may require comprehensive support and therapeutic strategies.
+Understanding the motivations behind property destruction is crucial for effective intervention focused on managing behaviours.
+Often, this behaviour is linked to underlying challenges such as anxiety, depression, or conduct disorders, which may require comprehensive support and therapeutic coping strategies.
 Addressing property destruction involves managing the immediate consequences and exploring the emotional triggers that lead to such actions.

 Non Compliance